ItsSwixel/rest_api_calc_js/ThreatModel.md

 ```
 /home/kali/Documents/rest_api_calc_js/mini-infra/main.tf:1

-## Cross-site scripting against CalcApp:Web:Server:App
+## Cross-site scripting against External:User
 Embedding input data into the html or javascript

 ```
-# @exposes #web_server to #xss with embedding input data into the HTML or JavaScript
+# @exposes #user to #xss with embedding input data into the HTML or JavaScript